 Investment Performance Measurement on a Single Position and Aggregations

-All the literature I found is full of very sophisticated methods for attribution or risk measurement without explaining the very basics of performance measurement.
-Since I had to implement these basics several times before I could get into the sophisticated numbers, the only sources of my input were other people who had already done so.
-Therefore, I decided to write this brief introduction to the topic.
+Most of the literature I found is full of highly sophisticated methods for attribution or risk measurement, yet it rarely explains the very basics of performance measurement.
+Since I had to implement these basics several times before I could get to the sophisticated numbers, my only sources were colleagues and practitioners who had already done it.

 Three typical examples